 - Unpadded or lightly padded shoulders

 - Material draped over the shoulder blades is accentuating.

 The word “drape” is associated with British suits.
 The details mentioned above are important.
 However, they are not strictly British, at least not in the present day.

 It may look like additional material might make for a sloppy presentation.
 If you strategically place the aforementioned across your chest it oozes masculinity by highlighting your muscles.
 It will create a beautiful contrast to the tapered waist of the jacket.
 An added benefit of this drape is that the jacket becomes roomier and more comfortable, with greater freedom of movement.

 Will A British Suit Fit My Body Type?

 Generally speaking, yes.
 These suits are great at accentuating the body’s positives and mitigating its negatives and works beautifully on most body types.

-The one exception to this would be heavyset men, but only in certain cases.
-The extra material runs the risk of further accentuating a bigger guy’s girth.
+Heavyset men would be an exception to this and it will only be in specific areas of their body as the extra material runs the risk of further accentuating a bigger guy’s girth.